souryacs/STAR_GLASS_STEAC_NJSt/README.md

                         Name of the output file to contain target species tree.
                         It is not mandatory to provide this option.
-If this option is not used, a folder named (STAR / GLASS / STEAC/NJ_st) will be created (depending upon the species tree generation method employed) in the directory containing the input gene tree list file.
+If this option is not used, a folder named (STAR / GLASS / STEAC / NJ_st) will be created (depending upon the species tree generation method employed) in the directory containing the input gene tree list file.
 Within that new created directory, a file 'outtree_Newick.tre' will contain the output species tree.